 Bifurcated embedded derivatives, which are presented on the same balance sheet lines as their host contracts, are excluded from this table.
-As of 30 September 2013, net bifurcated embedded derivative liabilities held at fair value, totaling CHF 0.2 billion (of which CHF 0.2 billion were net Level 2 assets and CHF 0.4 billion net Level 2 liabilities) were recognized on the balance sheet within Debt issued.
-As of 30 June 2013, net bifurcated embedded derivative liabilities held at fair value, totaling CHF 0.2 billion (of which CHF 0.3 billion were net Level 2 assets and CHF 0.5 billion net Level 2 liabilities) were recognized on the balance sheet within Debt issued.
-In the second quarter 2013, comparative period figures for bifurcated embedded derivatives were restated.
-On a restated basis, as of 31 December 2012, net bifurcated embedded derivative liabilities held at fair value, totaling CHF 0.1 billion (of which CHF 0.2 billion were net Level 2 assets and CHF 0.3 billion net Level 2 liabilities) were recognized on the balance sheet within Debt issued.
-2 Financial assets held for trading do not include precious metals and commodities.
-3 Other assets primarily consist of assets held for sale, which are measured at the lower of their net carrying amount or fair value less costs to sell.
-4 Includes a life-to-date debit valuation adjustment gain on derivatives of CHF 343 million as of 30 September 2013; (30 June 2013; CHF 423 million, 31 December 2012; CHF 384 million).
+As of 30 September 2013, net bifurcated embedded derivative liabilities held at fair value, totaling CHF 0.2 billion (of which CHF 0.4 billion net Level 2 liabilities) were recognized on the balance sheet within Debt issued.
+As of 30 June 2013, net bifurcated embedded derivative liabilities held at fair value, totaling CHF 0.2 billion (of which CHF 0.3 billion were net Level 2 assets and CHF 0.5 billion net Level 2 assets and CHF 0.5 billion net Level 2 assets and CHF 0.3 billion were net Level 2 assets and CHF 0.3 billion net Level 2 assets and CHF 0.3 billion net Level 2 assets and CHF 0.3 billion net Level 2 liabilities were recognized on the balance sheet within Debt issued.
+Financial assets held for trading CHF 0.1 billion (of which CHF 0.2 billion were net Level 2 assets and CHF 0.3 billion net Level 2 liabilities) were recognized on the balance sheet within Debt issued.
+Financial assets held for trading do not include precious metals and commodities.
+Other assets primarily consist of assets held for sale, which are measured at the lower of their net carrying amount or fair value less costs to sell.

+4 Includes a life-to-date debit valuation adjustment gain on derivatives of CHF 343 million as of 30 September 2013: CHF 423 million, 31 December 2012: CHF 384 million).